 Funded by the Ford Foundation, the Demonstrating and Improving Poverty Impacts Project (DIPI) seeks to understand the contribution that certification systems can make to poverty alleviation and pro-poor development.
 ISEAL and seven of its forestry and agriculture members are working together to advance the capacity of ISEAL members to run effective monitoring and evaluation systems, to enable ongoing learning and improvement of their systems.
-The project began in 2013 and will conclude in 2019.
 The project is leading the sector as an example of collaboration within the certification movement.
 Participants include Better Cotton Initiative, Forest Stewardship Council, Fairtrade International, 4C Association, Rainforest Alliance, the Union for Ethical Bio Trade, UTZ CERTIFIED and Global Coffee Platform.

 The project hopes to provide certification leaders with a deeper understanding of the ways in which their programs contribute to sustainable rural livelihoods and pro-poor development practices.
 We hope that this project will demonstrate the ways in which sustainability standards are currently impacting these communities, and provide a structure to expand on these impacts moving forward.
 Our approach is based on two key tenets;